sebhildebrandt/systeminformation/README.md

 mio downloads overall. #1 NPM ranking for backend packages.
 Thank you to all who contributed to this project!

+> **Upcoming Version 6**
+>
+> With a lot of new features, improvements and a cleaned up API where will also
+> be some breaking changes.
+We will release the first beta soon.

 ## Please support this project ... ☕️

 Over the past few years I spent **more than 3.000 hours** working on this